liam-wiltshire/talks/postgres/content.md

 ???

-Wouldn't usually recommend using the XML datatype - certainly for large tables, queries are going to be slow Functional indexes would help, but would need to be well designed
+- Wouldn't usually recommend using the XML datatype - certainly for large tables, queries are going to be slow
+- Functional indexes would help, but would need to be well designed
+- More useful if you need to store valid XML primarily for archiving purposes, but might want to query it occassionally

 ---